The Counselling Process

-In that first consultation + 1/2 Session, we will give you a sense of how our practice and go through the process of informed consent, confidentiality and what to expect in counselling including the risks associated with beginning counselling.
+When you walk through the doors of Canvas Counselling, we hope you feel welcome.
+We have a waiting area where you can help yourself to coffee, tea or water.
+You can sit down and begin to adjust easing into your first appointment.
+In that first consultation + 1/2 Session, we will give you a sense of how we practice going through the process of informed consent, confidentiality and what to expect in counselling.
+Informed consent includes the risks and the benefits associated with counselling.

 The client/counsellor relationship is confidential and your counsellor will not share the details of your session work with anyone without your written consent.
 There are legal requirements where counsellors are obligated to disregard confidentiality.
 If you reveal to your counsellor information that you intend to harm yourself or someone else, or child abuse is suspected, or an elderly individual is being neglected, your counsellor will contact the appropriate government or community authorities.
 Counsellors are required to release their client records if subpoenaed by a court of law.

 We hear that some benefits of counselling include a better understanding of oneself, strengthening of self-esteem, and a greater capacity to manage and cope with stress or anxiety.
 Counselling, also, involves stepping into emotional territory that might feel uncomfortable or unpleasant.
 It is a risk stepping leaning into what feels uncomfortable.
 It is, also a risk to make a change that is for your benefit, but might result in push back from friends, family or colleauges.
 When client's want to develop more assertive ways of being, walking out this change in "real life" can be tricky and one of the risks of the change process.